krainboltgreene/krainboltgreene.github.io/resume.md

 I'm looking to work for a company that matches my ethical praxis:

   - Inclusive & diverse leadership
-  - Non-harmful impact
+  - Non-harmful cultural impact
-  - Open & transparent process
+  - Open & cooperative process

 I am completely open to discussing what these mean with you.